depperm/first-project-ideas/README.md

 - TOTP Generator

     You know those 6 digit random digits that change every 30 seconds to verify that you are you, well someone needs to generate them.

+- TSP (Traveling Salesman Problem)

+    The classic find the most efficent route problem.
+Many ways to approach this.

 ## Multi Component
 Think single user interaction is basic, try multiplayer, server/client, or user interaction.